MIDS-scaling-up/v3/week01/lab/Readme.md

 With Docker, we can run YOLO entirely self-contained instead of downloading Darknet and other dependencies manually.

 ### Docker Basics
 Some Docker terminology: An image is the program that you develop in Docker.
 A container is an instance of an image that you actually run.
 A traditional programming analogy would be that an image is a class, and a container is an object of that class.
 Images are created using Dockerfiles and can be stored and pulled from online repositories.
-Boot up the Xavier, open a terminal, and list the current images on the Xavier:
+Boot up the Jetson, open a terminal, and list the current images on the Jetson:

 ```
 docker images